Research

 Hello, I’m Nicola Carr-White, a Masters by Research graduate (Education), a registered primary school teacher and the founder of Mastery Learning Group.
 If you're a teacher, it will be obvious to you that students need much more practise time than can be achieved within the lesson context.
 Add to that, the complicating factor of individual abilities and achievement!

-My degree investigated the results of cognitive psychology research1–spaced, retrieval, interleaved practice, and metacognition factors–to apply them to a tool known as a Mastery Learning Folder designed to support the practise of classroom learning.
-The tool process now includes the most effective spaced intervals–adaptive2 and expanding3,4 for durable learning,5 and the optimum number of retrievals for short and long term retention6.
-These strategies combine to create the desirable difficulty that facilitates learning in long-term memory7.
-My results were examined by Drs Robert Bjork (Desirable Difficulties theorist), John Hattie (Visible Learning) and John Sweller (Cognitive Load Theory).
+My degree investigated the results of cognitive psychology research1 in spaced, retrieval, and interleaved practice, as well as metacognition to apply them to a tool known as a Mastery Learning Folder, designed to support the practise of classroom learning.
+The folder process now includes the most effective spaced intervals (adaptive2 and expanding3,4 ) for durable learning,5 and the optimum number of retrievals for short and long term retention6.
+These strategies combine to create the desirable difficulty that facilitates the transfer of learning into long-term memory7.
+My thesis was examined by Drs Robert Bjork (Desirable Difficulties theorist), John Hattie (Visible Learning) and John Sweller (Cognitive Load Theory).

 Additionally, a practical classroom implementation strategy was developed which places the teacher in a management role and divides the remaining workload between the available human resources, such as parents, education assistants and student leaders.

-Schools and teachers interested in exploring how Mastery Learning Folders can assist them to meet differentiated learning needs through tailored practise are invited to request on-site or virtual professional learning.
+Schools and teachers interested in exploring how Mastery Learning Folders can assist them to meet differentiated learning needs are invited to explore the on-demand training below or request on-site or virtual professional learning.

 With kind regards,